 The system immediately re-locks the door after it is re-closed before the end of the programmed time for output 1.
-It prevents unwanted "tailoate" entry.
+It prevents unwanted "tailgate" entry.

-· Door Forced Open Warning
+· Door Forced Open Warning (available in Split-decoded Mode only)

-The keypad generates "door forced open" warning and alarm instantly once the door is forced to open without a valid user Code, Card or egress button.
-The warning lasts as long as the time programmed (1-999 sec).
-It can be stopped with an User Code or card for output 1 at anytime.
+The controller generates "door forced open" warning and triggers alarm output instantly once the door is forced to open without using a valid user code, Card or pressing of egress button.
+The warning lasts as long as the time programmed (1-999 seconds).
+It can be stopped with the User code or card for output 1 at anytime.
 See programming Location 80 for the details.

-· Door Propped-up Warning
+· Door Propped-up Warning (available in Split-decoded Mode only)

-The keypad generates propped-up warning beeps (does not activates alarm output) while the door is left open longer than the allowable time programmed.
-The warning will last as long as the door is open until re-closed.
+The controller generates propped-up warning beeps (does not activates alarm output) while the door is left open longer than the allowable time programmed.
+The warning will last as long as the door is open until it is re-closed.
 See programming Location 81 for the details.

-· Inter-lock Control
+Inter-lock Control

-The inter-lock control output always goes to (-) while the door is open, which gives signal to disable the partner keypad in an inter-lock system.
-See the Inter-lock terminal 18 description for more information.
+The inter-lock control output always goes to (-) while the door is open, which gives signal to disable the associated controller in the inter-lock system.
+See the Inter-lock terminal description for more information.